 Complementary events are “opposite events“.
+In probability, the event of success (the event happens) or failure (the event not happening) can be classified as a complementary event.
 For example, the chances of rolling a 5 and the chances of not rolling a 5 are complementary events.

 The probability of complementary events always add up to 1 (for 100%), because there are no other options.

-For example, you can be blue or not blue, you can be an even number or not an even number, but nothing else!
+For example, you can be blue or not blue (blue’), you can be an even number or not an even number, but nothing else!